Contractual Relationship: Everything You Need to Know

 This example is not a contractual obligation.
 Instead, it is referred to as an instantaneous exchange.
 It's not a contract because Annie didn't make any promises to take any further action after paying for the canoe.
 John didn't make any promises about the condition of the canoe, so his legal obligation ended when he gave the canoe to Annie in exchange for payment.

 If you need help with a contractual relationship, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.